- Why must remittance service providers register with AUSTRAC?

-Under the AML/CTF Act, AUSTRAC can refuse, suspend or cancel the registration of remittance dealers where a remitter poses an unacceptable risk of money laundering, terrorism financing or the financing of people smuggling.
+Under the AML/CTF Act, AUSTRAC can refuse, suspend or cancel the registration of remittance dealers where a remitter poses an unacceptable risk of money laundering, terrorism financing, people smuggling, or other serious crime.

 Businesses providing remittance services under items 31, 32 or 32A (table 1, section 6, AML/CTF Act) must apply to register with AUSTRAC.
 Remittance service providers must register with AUSTRAC as one (or more) of the following:

 A remitter may operate in more than one category and must apply to be registered for each category in which it operates.
 AUSTRAC issues a separate registration for each category of remittance service provided by a remitter.